A snowshoe tour through the winter landscape of Tohoku in north Honshu.

 A local mountain guide awaits us at a ropeway, which we ride together to a highland plateau at 1,400 metres in the lee of Zao.
 Here we follow a gently undulating trail that takes us through virgin beech forests, aside an emerald-green lake and past swamps.
 Here, given the ideal climatic conditions, we may see muhyo, a relatively rare phenomenon of hoar frost growing perpendicularly from the branches and twigs of trees.

 We return to Kaminoyama Onsen where we spend the afternoon exploring the town.
 On a clear day, the setting sun makes a spectacle of Zao-san by dyeing it with vivid shades of pinks, oranges and reds before everything finally disappears into the dark of night.
-After refreshing ourselves in our accommodation’s onsen baths, we venture out into town for dinner at an izakaya restaurant, always a popular and lively destination.
-Here the plethora of dishes caters to all palates.
+After refreshing ourselves once again in our accommodation’s onsen baths we enjoy another Japanese feast for dinner.

 Meals: Breakfast, lunch & dinner provided.